Putting 3D Spatially Sparse Networks on a Diet: Experiment

 \subsection{Experiment setup and metrics}

-We use semantic segmentation and instance segmentation on two indoor datasets for the compression of spatially sparse convnets.
+We use semantic segmentation and instance segmentation on two indoor datasets and one outdoor dataset for the compression of spatially sparse convnets.
 ScanNet~\cite{dai2017scannet} consists of $1.5$k scenes captured with commercial RGB-D cameras.
 It provides diverse indoor scenes but exhibits incomplete reconstruction and occlusion.
 On the other hand, the S3DIS~\cite{armeni_cvpr16} dataset provides 271 indoor office rooms captured with LiDAR 3D scanning devices.
 The reconstruction is complete and well aligned, but the scenes are monotonic compared with ScanNet.
+Finally, SemanticKITTI~\cite{behley2019iccv} contains unparalleled number of scans that span the full 360 degree field-of-view of the employed automotive LiDAR with corresponding fine-grained semantic labels.

 We measure the intersection of union (IoU) and per-point classification accuracy for each semantic class, and report the mean IoUs (mIoU), and mean accuracy (mAcc) for semantic segmentation.
 For instance segmentation, we report average precision per class and mean average precision with varying accuracies 50\% and 25\% which we denote as mAP50 and mAP25 respectively.
+To assess and compare the computational cost of pruned networks, we calculate the FLOPs and measure the per-scene latency on CPU.